SpineEventEngine/delivery/README.md

 message-delivery
 --------------

-This repository provides a reusable GRPC-based Inbox delivery service and configuration client and a complimentary application for Spine-based apps.
+This repository provides a reusable gRPC-based Inbox delivery service and configuration client and a complimentary application for Spine-based apps.